kaanathas/Notification-demo/README.md

       }

  ```
- #  Publish any messages to SNS FIFO Queue
+ #  Publish messages to SNS FIFO Queue
    if publish the message to the SNS Queue
    send the `POST` request to the publish-messages gateway

+    1. trigger topic send the messages to queue-trigger (SNS queue)
+    2. queue-tri

      request body should be

  ```json
       {